MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-troubleshoot.md

 ### Default settings

-- When setting visual-specific format options in Power BI, this can override any of the predefined properties in a [custom theme](../create-reports/desktop-report-themes.md#situations-when-report-theme-colors-wont-stick-to-your-reports).
+- When setting visual-specific format options in Power BI, this can override any of the predefined properties in a custom theme.
 This occurs because explicit formatting at the visual level takes precedence over theme-level settings.
-As a result, any [custom theme](../create-reports/desktop-report-themes.md#situations-when-report-theme-colors-wont-stick-to-your-reports) settings will not apply if existing format options have been set for a particular visual.
-To allow [custom theme](../create-reports/desktop-report-themes.md#situations-when-report-theme-colors-wont-stick-to-your-reports) colors to take effect, you will need to reset the visual colors to default formatting.
+As a result, any custom theme settings will not apply if existing format options have been set for a particular visual.

+  For example, to allow [custom theme colors](../create-reports/desktop-report-themes.md#situations-when-report-theme-colors-wont-stick-to-your-reports) to take effect, you will need to reset the visual colors to default formatting.
 This can be done by clicking ‘Reset to Default’ within the color formatting options of the visual.
-Once the specific formatting is cleared, the [custom theme](../create-reports/desktop-report-themes.md#situations-when-report-theme-colors-wont-stick-to-your-reports) colors should apply as intended, provided that an explicit color has not been set for that visual.
+Once the specific formatting is cleared, the [custom theme colors](../create-reports/desktop-report-themes.md#situations-when-report-theme-colors-wont-stick-to-your-reports) should apply as intended, provided that an explicit color has not been set for that visual.

+  As another example, if “Legend Position = Left” has been specified in a custom theme file, but something else has been set at the visual level, the user would need to ‘Reset to Default’ to allow the custom theme to apply.

 ## Maps